denten-books/plain-text/3-chapter.md

-potentially most promising means for delivering and receiving information to and from digital computers involves the display of computer outputs as visual representation on a cathode ray tube and the alternation of the display by human operator in order to deliver instructions to the computer [@engelbart_x-y_1970]."
+potentially most promising means for delivering and receiving information to and from digital computers involves the display of computer outputs as visual representation on a cathode ray tube and the alternation of the display by human operator in order to deliver instructions to the computer" [@engelbart_x-y_1970].

 The CRT closes the circuit between human and machine, but at a cost.
 In practice, the short-lived screen-less word processors (like the IBM MT/ST)